7MinutesDead-Git/FlashingLights/README.md

 # FlashingLights
-Scripts for a Unity game project.
+Scripts for a Unity project.
 While this particular project isn't going to become a game, it is a staging area for me exploring neat logic to be used later in an actual game.
 You can poke around the scripts here if you'd like.